 70% of Your Immune System Resides in Your Gut

 Probiotics are live microorganisms that form part of a natural and healthy gut flora.
-When administered in adequate dosages, probiotics can confer a health benefit on the host, and help to restore microbial balance.
+When administered in adequate dosages, probiotics can confer a health benefit for the host, and help to restore microbial balance.

 The intestinal microbiome is very important for our health because it is able to:

-- fight against pathogenic bacteria through a mechanism of competition and the production of antibacterial substances (bacteriocin, H2O2, lactic acid, etc.);
+- Fight against pathogenic bacteria through a mechanism of competition and the production of antibacterial substances (bacteriocin, H2O2, lactic acid, etc.);

-- produce short-chain fatty acids, the most important nourishment for enteric cells;
+- Produce short-chain fatty acids, the most important nourishment for enteric cells;

-- produce vitamins (K, B1, B6, B12, folic acid, pantothenic acid, etc.,) which play an important role in different metabolic reactions;
+- Produce vitamins (K, B1, B6, B12, folic acid, pantothenic acid, etc.,) which play an important role in different metabolic reactions;

 Visbiome® is an eight-strain, high potency medical food that contains helpful, live bacteria.
 When taken under the supervision of a physician, it has been shown to help to restore balance to the GI tract when dietary management alone proves insufficient.